Dng-Dng/BTC-PERP-Price-Prediction/README.md

 2) volume weighted average of BBO and,
 3) volume weighted average (5 levels) with exponential smoothing parameter

-Tested on the following models:
+Mainly tested on the following models:
+- hurdle model approach for inflated zeros
 - Ridge regression,
 - Random Forest and,
 - LGBM